Rebecca Soni: 2013

 Soni took the year off to recover from a back injury, but returned to the 2013 World Aquatics Championships as a spectator.

 2021

 On October 9, 2021, Soni was inducted into the International Swimming Hall of Fame.
 Originally scheduled to be inducted into the Class of 2020, her induction was delayed from April 24–25, 2020 due to the COVID-19 Pandemic.
 The week of her being announced as a future inductee, Swimming World ranked the announcement and her as future induction as number five for their "The Week That Was" honor, three spots behind fellow breaststroker Meghan Dressel getting engaged to Caeleb Dressel.

+Careers outside swimming

+From 2015-2022, Soni served as an Operations Manager for RISE athletes, where her responsibilities included growing the business, improving online programs, and organizing projects including training.
+She has more recently served as a Finance Assistant for NOLS, a non-profit wilderness school.